safesit23/INT214-Statistics/workshop/05-Cleaning.md

 Today, we continue learning remaining function from dplyr package in "Data Transformation" topic.

-## 1. Data Transformation with dpylr
+## 1. Data Transformation with dplyr

 Data transformation is the process of converting data from one format to another.
-(Ref Meaning: [trifacta](https://www.trifacta.com/data-transformation/)) We can use dpylr package to modifying data e.g. calculating new value, changing data type from numeric to character.
+(Ref Meaning: [trifacta](https://www.trifacta.com/data-transformation/)) We can use dplyr package to modifying data e.g. calculating new value, changing data type from numeric to character.
 We can use these function:

 - `rename()` renaming columns